David Meirhofer: Kidnapping of Susan Jaeger, investigation and arrest

 In February 1974, approximately 1,200 skeletal fragments were found at the Lockhart Place, an abandoned ranch in Three Forks, Montana.
 Following a forensic examination, it was determined the fragments belonged to two separate victims: the first being a girl aged 6–8, while the other was a woman aged 18–20.
 Four months later, on June 25, the kidnapper called the Jaegers again.
 For approximately an hour, he talked with the girl's mother, Marietta, during which he reaffirmed that it was him by describing Susan's appearance and the phone calls, ending the conversation by saying that he was unable to return her.
 A few days later, authorities were contacted by a Three Forks resident named Ralph Green.
 Green reported an invoice for a phone call made on June 25, which he had not made.
-While investigating his telephone cables, policemen found a voice gateway and other devices that were built into a line break, which they suspected that Susan Jaeger's kidnapper had used to make the call.
+While investigating his telephone cables, policemen found a voice gateway and other devices that were built into a line break, which they suspected Susan Jaeger's kidnapper had used to make the call.
 Using this information, several profilers from the FBI, who had been working on refining a new technique in offender profiling, made a psychological profile of the supposed offender.
 By their estimations, the suspect was a white man, aged 25–30, likely local to the area, with a background in the telecommunications industry or the military, and a known social outcast who had problems interacting with others.

 In the course of the investigation, police considered several suspects but gradually narrowed on Meirhofer as the most likely culprit.
 Police noted that a man matching his description had made frequent trips to Three Forks between 1973 and 1974, where he carried out construction and installation work at various ranches, including the Lockhart Place, where the remains of the two victims were found.
 After checking his travel schedule, they also successfully placed him in Wyoming in September 1973, after finding a receipt from an auto repair shop in Cheyenne stating that he had been there on September 24, the day the call to the Jaeger family was made.
 Based on this evidence, Meirhofer was arrested in August 1974 and brought to the police station for interrogation.
 However, he claimed that he was not responsible for Jaeger's abduction.
 In an attempt to prove his innocence, he agreed to be interrogated under the influence of sodium pentathol (then believed to be a "truth serum" that might make suspects less likely to lie).
 He also took a polygraph test, whose results proved inconclusive.
 Because they lacked any solid evidence to arrest him, the authorities ultimately released Meirhofer without any charges.